nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. Hall Pointer retrieves and displays all members in the GUI.
    - Use case ends.

+---

+#### Use Case: UC05 - Delete Member from CCA

+**System**: Hall Pointer Application

+**Actor**: CCA Leader

+**Description**: This use case allows a CCA leader to remove a member from the CCA, ceasing attendance tracking and point allocation for the deleted member.

+**Preconditions**:

+1. The member to be deleted must exist in the system.

+**Main Success Scenario (MSS)**:

+1. CCA Leader inputs the `delete_member` command with the member index.
+   - Example: `delete_member 2`
+2. Hall Pointer verifies the existence of the member at the specified index.
+3. Hall Pointer removes the member from the system and displays a success message.
+4. The updated member list is displayed in the GUI.
+   - Use case ends.

+**Extensions**:

+- **2a.
+Invalid member index**.
+  - 2a1.
+Hall Pointer displays an error message:
+    - `Error: Invalid index specified.`
+    - Use case ends.

+---

+#### Use Case: UC06 - Delete Session from Hall Pointer

+**System**: Hall Pointer Application

+**Actor**: CCA Leader

+**Description**: This use case allows a CCA leader to delete a CCA session from the system, removing any attendance records and points associated with that session.

+**Preconditions**:

+1. The session to be deleted must exist in the system.

+**Main Success Scenario (MSS)**:

+1. CCA Leader inputs the `delete_session` command with the session name and associated member indexes.
+   - Example: `delete_session s/Rehearsal m/1 m/3`
+2. Hall Pointer verifies the existence of the session in the records of the specified members.
+3. Hall Pointer deletes the session from the system and displays a success message.
+4. The updated session list is displayed in the GUI.
+   - Use case ends.

+**Extensions**:

+- **2a.
+Session does not exist for specified members**.

+  - 2a1.
+Hall Pointer displays an error message:
+    - `Error: Session [session_name] does not exist in member [member_name].`
+  - Use case ends.

+- **2b.
+Incorrect session or member index provided**.
+  - 2b1.
+Hall Pointer displays an error message:
+    - `Error: Invalid index specified.`
+  - Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.